 The northern dome rests on a square base with an octagonal transitional zone formed by four squinches, on top of which rests another zone of sixteen arches with a drum comprising of a band with religious inscriptions.
 Its decoration is entirely based on bricks which create a multitude of patterns through their varied alignments and projections.

-The Ali Mosque and Minaret were built in the mid-XIIth century not far from the Friday Mosque.
+The Ali Mosque and its minaret were built in the mid-XIIth century not far from the Friday Mosque.
 The minaret retains its Seljuk decorative brickwork while the mosque was largely rebuilt and redecorated in the XVIth century.
 It is about 48m/157ft tall and has a tapering cylindrical shaft interrupted by two balconies.
 The shaft below the balconies is decorated with a pattern of diamonds.
 It has four bands of Kufic inscriptions, which all were highlighted with glazed turquoise tile work.
-The circular section of this and other Seljuk minarets of Isfahan is rather unusual, because most minarets of that period had a square section as at Silvan in eastern Turkey.
+Round tapering minarets can be seen in cities of Central Asia, e.g. at Bukhara.

 Jafar ibn Morteza Mausoleum (you may wish to see how it was in 1934 - Photo by Robert Byron - Copyright Conway Library, Courtauld Institute of Art - it opens in another window)

-This poorly restored mausoleum was built in 1320 during the Ilkhanate period.
-Unfortunately it has lost its 1934 time-worn aspect.
-Its design is similar to that of many other Seljuk mausoleums, including Gunbad-i Ali at Abarquh.
+This excessively restored mausoleum was built in 1320 during the Ilkhanate period.
+Its design is similar to that of many other Seljuk mausoleums, including Gonbad-i Ali at Abarquh.
 They usually had an octagonal shape and a pyramidal or domed roof.